-Jamie Foster is an Associate Professor in the Department of Microbiology and Cell Science at the University of Florida.
+Jamie Foster is a Professor in the Department of Microbiology and Cell Science at the University of Florida.
 Dr. Foster’s research lab is located at the Space Life Sciences Lab – Exploration Park, Merritt Island, FL

 Education: Ph.D., 2000, Zoology, Mechanisms of developmental remodeling in the symbiosis between the Hawaiian squid Euprymna scolopes and the luminescent bacterium Vibrio fischeri, University of Hawai’i; M.S., 1996, Biological Sciences University of Southern California; B.S., 1992, Zoology, University of Massachusetts, Amherst.

 Research Interests: Dr. Foster is dedicated to understanding the complex interactions of symbiotic microbes with their surrounding environment.

 Natasha is a postdoctoral fellow at the University of Florida Space Life Science Lab.